jlgrayson/addressbook/README.md

 The `rcp` branch of the project shows:

-* How JFace Data Binding can be utilized to bind a simple editor form (see `AddressEditorPart#bind`).
-This includes validation and controls are decorated when validation errors occur.
+* How JFace Data Binding can be utilized to bind a simple editor form (see `AddressEditorPart#createBindings`).
+* How validators can be added to the binding and how controls are decorated when validation errors occur using the provisional `ControlDecorationSupport` (see `AddressEditorPart#createBindings` and `ZipValidator`).
 * How the dirty flag for an editor can be set automatically from a `DataBindingContext` (see `AddressEditorPart#addDirtyOnModelChangeListeners`).

 The `simple` branch of the project shows: